 - Filed a tax return using a Tax ID Number (TIN)

-- Applicants who are have not and are not required to file a 2013 Federal Tax Return.
+- Applicants who have not and are not required to file a 2015 Federal Tax Return.

-For applicants that cannot use the online IRS Data Retrieval Tool, a “Tax Return Transcript” must be requested directly from the IRS.
+For applicants who cannot use the online IRS Data Retrieval Tool, a “Tax Return Transcript” must be requested directly from the IRS.
 See Option 2 below.

-OPTION 2: Request an IRS “Tax Return Transcript” ONLINE or by MAIL
+OPTION 2: Request an IRS “Tax Return Transcript” by MAIL

 - Make the appropriate selections (as shown below)

-- Submit to the Office of Student Financial Services via fax to 330-829-2814 OR Scan/email to email@example.com
+- Submit transcript to the Office of Student Financial Services via fax to (330) 829-2814 OR scan/email to email@example.com.
+Please be sure to include the student's name and student ID number.